perlin-network/noise/README.md

     panic(err)
 }

-// Have the server start listening for peers on the listener. go net.Listen(lis)
+// Have the server start listening for peers. go net.Listen()

 // Connect to some peers and form a peer cluster automatically with built-in peer discovery. net.Bootstrap("tcp://localhost:3000", "tcp://localhost:3001")